Nebrethar/Docs-Diversity-Inclusion-Badging/Event/Criteria-per-Category/Speaker-Demographics.md

       Prefer not to answer <br />

-    Provided is a sample answer format for one of the questions here:
+    Provided is a sample answer format for one of the questions:

     | Pronoun  | Count |
     | ------------- | ------------- |